Download and print as a PDF (207kB pdf)

 - Bruising

-- Difficulty moving the ankle normally
+- Difficulty moving or walking normally

-How long will it take to recover?
+How long will recovery take?

-Cold packs
+Cold therapy

-A cold pack (an ice pack or frozen peas wrapped in a damp towel) can also provide short-term pain relief.
+- A cold pack (an ice pack or frozen peas wrapped in a damp towel) can also provide short-term pain relief.
 Apply to the sore area for up to 15 minutes, every few hours.

 Rest